 We hope your affiliate marketing program will be one of the success stories with the help of this article.
 The experts at TUNE are always there to help guide you through this process and share insights, best practices, and advice.
 Great results come from a joint effort — best of luck with your affiliate marketing journey!

-Want to make sure you nail it, and don’t fail it?
-Download our e-book, 10 Mistakes to Avoid When Starting an Affiliate Program before it’s too late!
+Make sure you nail it (and don’t fail it): Download our 10 Mistakes to Avoid When Starting an Affiliate Program e-book!

 Iana is the Head of Customer Success, EMEA at TUNE.
 After getting her master’s in International Marketing in Sweden, she moved to Germany and dove into the ad tech world, gaining experience in mobile advertising, social media, and SaaS for marketers.
 You can find her meeting friends in a nice neighborhood of Berlin with a glass of wine and smile.